gunrock/gunrock/docs/sphinx/index.rst

 For a detailed explanation, please see the full `documentation <https://github.com/gunrock/gunrock/wiki/How-to-write-a-new-graph-algorithm>`__.
-The following example shows simple APIs using Gunrock’s data-centric, bulk-synchronous programming model, we implement Breadth-First Search on GPUs.
+The following example shows simple APIs using Gunrock's data-centric, bulk-synchronous programming model, we implement Breadth-First Search on GPUs.
 This example skips the setup phase of creating a ``problem_t`` and ``enactor_t`` struct and jumps straight into the actual algorithm.